What’s CHIRP Sonar?

 View on medium CHIRP showing fishing line.

-What CHIRP frequencies should you choose?
+Which CHIRP frequencies should you choose?
 The basics are similar to the traditional 2D sonar:

-Better quality CHIRP fishfinders let you see two CHIRP frequencies on screen at once, so you can sweep a broad cone on the medium frequency CHIRP band.
+Better quality CHIRP fishfinders let you see two CHIRP frequencies on screen at once.
+So you can sweep a broad cone on the medium frequency CHIRP band.
 Then, when you find something that looks good, get a closer look on the tighter-focused high CHIRP setting.

-The arrival of “Cheap CHIRP”
+The Arrival of “Cheap CHIRP”

-How affordable are these CHIRP-enabled fishfinders, and what are the differences across the range of prices for a CHIRP sonar?
+How affordable are these CHIRP-enabled fish finders, and what are the differences across the range of prices for a CHIRP sonar?

 Here are some of the premium features found on the most expensive offshore CHIRP sonar modules:

-- Two independent CHIRP channels: operate two independent transducers or one transducer covering two CHIRP frequency ranges, with ultra-low, low, medium, or high frequencies, to suit your style of fishing and the species you target.
+- Two independent CHIRP channels: Operate two independent transducers or one transducer covering two CHIRP frequency ranges, with ultra-low, low, medium, or high frequencies, to suit your style of fishing and the species you target

-- Ability to customize frequencies: A traditional fixed frequency mode allows you to manually adjust frequencies (from 25kHz to 210kHz, using the Garmin GSD™ 26 CHIRP Professional Sonar Module, for example) for enhanced targeting of specific fish species.
+- Ability to customize frequencies: A traditional fixed frequency mode allows you to manually adjust frequencies (from 25kHz to 210kHz, using the Garmin GSD™ 26 CHIRP Professional Sonar Module, for example) for enhanced targeting of specific fish species

-- Lots of transmitting power: Adjustable from about 300 RMS watts all the way to 3kW or 4kW, for extreme depth ranges.
+- Lots of transmitting power: Adjustable from about 300 RMS watts all the way to 3kW or 4kW, for extreme depth ranges

 - Part of an NMEA 2000 network: These modules work with high-end displays as one component of a network.
-A large, high-resolution LCD display is necessary to see all of the details from the powerful CHIRP sonar.
+A large, high-resolution LCD display is necessary to see all of the details from the powerful CHIRP sonar

 Mid-priced CHIRP fishfinders often include a single CHIRP channel, usually with a transmitting power of 500W or 600W.
 Scanning sonar, enhanced with CHIRP technology, is often built into the unit and its matched transducer.
 You can see CHIRP, side-scan and down-scan sonar, all on the same screen.
 For the typical inland or coastal angler, these fishfinder/chartplotter combos have all the functions you’ll ever need.
-Two versions are often sold; a coastal model, with appropriate mid/high frequency transducer and coastal charts, or an inland version with high frequency transducer and inland lake charts.
+Two versions are often sold; a coastal model, with appropriate mid/high-frequency transducer and coastal charts, or an inland version with high-frequency transducer and inland lake charts.
 The price is often proportional to the size and resolution of the LCD screen.

-Affordable CHIRP sonars, the “cheap CHIRP” for the rest of us, are made for the inland fisher, and are the newest on the market.
+Affordable CHIRP sonars, the “cheap CHIRP” for the rest of us, are made for the inland angler, and are the newest on the market.
 Various models come as a standalone fishfinder, sonar with GPS (but without charts), or a sonar/chartplotter including either inland or coastal maps.

 Whatever your price range, CHIRP sonar has changed the fishfinding game.
-There’s never been a better time to upgrade to this exciting new technology.